-- Our eVTOL aircraft may not perform at the level we expect, and may have potential defects, such as higher than expected noise profile, lower payload than initially estimated, shorter range, higher unit cost, higher cost of operation, perceived discomfort during transition phase and/or shorter useful lives than we anticipate. - We may not be able to produce aircraft in the volumes and on the timelines projected. - Crashes, accidents or incidents of eVTOL aircraft or involving UATM solutions, lithium batteries involvingus or our competitors could have a material adverse effect on its business, financial condition, and results of operations. - We currently rely and expect to continue to rely on ERJ to provide services, products, parts and components required to develop and certify our aircraft and to supply critical services, components and systems necessary for our operations, which exposes us to a number of risks and uncertainties outside our control. - EAH is a majority stockholder of the Company.
-The concentration of ownership may affect the market demand for our shares. - We currently do not have a fully defined strategy for the manufacturing of our aircraft following type certification, which exposes us to a number of risks and uncertainties outside our control. - Our agreements with our customers are non-binding and constitute all of the current orders for our aircraft.
-If we do not enter into definitive agreements with our customers, or the conditions to our customer's orders (if any) are not met, or if such orders (if any) are cancelled, modified or delayed, our prospects, results of operations, liquidity and cash flow will be harmed. - We may be unable to obtain relevant regulatory approvals for the commercialization of our aircraft, including Type Certification, Production Certification, and Operating Certification approvals for permitting new infrastructure or accessing existing infrastructure or otherwise. - Changes in government regulation imposing additional requirements and restrictions on our operations could increase our operating costs and result in service delays and disruptions. - .
-If conflicts arise between us and our strategic partners, our business could be adversely affected or these parties may act in a manner adverse to us. - The failure of certain advances in technology such as autonomy or battery density to mature at the rates we project may impact our ability to increase the volume of our service and/or drive down end-user pricing at the rates we project. - .
-We have incurred significant losses since inception, we expect to incur losses in the future, and we may not be able to achieve or maintain profitability. - We are subject to cybersecurity risks to our operational systems, security systems, infrastructure, integrated software in our aircraft and customer data processed by our third-party vendors. - Our available capital resources may not be sufficient to meet the requirements of our business plan and we may need to raise additional capital. - Brazilian political and economic conditions have a direct impact on our business, and such conditions could adversely affect our business, financialcondition and results of operations.
+- Our eVTOL aircraft may not perform at the level we expect, and may have potential defects, such as higher than expected noise profile, lower payload than initially estimated, shorter range, higher unit cost, higher cost of operation, perceived discomfort during transition phase of flight and/or shorter useful lives than we anticipate. - We may not be able to produce eVTOL aircraft in the volumes and on the timelines projected. - Crashes, accidents or incidents of eVTOL aircraft or involving UATM solutions, or lithium batteries involving us or our competitors could have a material adverse effect on our business, financial condition, and results of operations. - We currently rely and expect to continue to rely on ERJ to provide services, products, parts and components required to develop and certify our aircraft and to supply critical services, components and systems necessary for our operations, which exposes us to a number of risks and uncertainties outside our control. - Although we have a defined strategy for the manufacturing of our aircraft following type certification, we are exposed to a number of risks and uncertainties outside our control. - Our agreements with our customers are non-binding and constitute all of the current orders for our aircraft.
+If we do not enter into definitive agreements with our customers, or the conditions to our customer's orders (if any) are not met, or if such orders (if any) are cancelled, modified or delayed, our prospects, results of operations, liquidity and cash flow will be harmed. - We may be unable to obtain relevant regulatory approvals for the commercialization of our aircraft, including Type Certification, Production Certification, and Operating Certification approvals for permitting new infrastructure or accessing existing infrastructure or otherwise. - Changes in government regulation imposing additional requirements and restrictions on our operations could increase our operating costs and result in service delays and disruptions. - If our relations with our strategic partners were to deteriorate or terminate, our business could be adversely affected or these parties may act in a manner adverse to us. - The failure of certain advances in technology such as autonomy or battery density to mature at the rates we project may impact our ability to increase the volume of our service and/or drive down end-user pricing at the rates we project. - We are an early-stage company with a history of losses, and we expect to incur significant losses for the foreseeable future, and we may not be able to achieve or maintain profitability. - We are subject to cybersecurity risks to our operational systems, security systems, infrastructure, integrated software in our aircraft and customer data processed by our third-party vendors. - Our available capital resources may not be sufficient to meet the requirements of our business plan and we may need to raise additional capital. - Brazilian political and economic conditions have a direct impact on our business, and such conditions could adversely affect our business, financial condition and results of operations.